 Lastly, we provide an example of how our harmonic analysis formalism can be used to constrain scenarios that modify GR.
 We use the harmonic analysis with 150 pulsars and 30 years of observations to determine the sensitivity to subluminal GW propagation.
 The tensor-mode detector response function $F_\ell$ from Table I of Ref.~\cite{Qin:2020hfy} is a function of the GW subluminal group velocity $v_{\rm gw}$, where we assume a single GW phase velocity with no frequency dependence [to ensure the factorization in Eq.~\eqref{eq:GWCovariance} holds].
-From Eq.~\eqref{eq:LegendreCoefficientGeneral}, we find $c_\ell$ as a function of $v_{\rm gw}$.
-The 95\% lower limit of the 1D posterior distributions of $c_2$, $c_3$, $c_4$, and $c_5$ from our harmonic analysis provides corresponding 95\% lower limits on the GW group velocity of $v_{\rm gw}/c=0.96$, $v_{\rm gw}/c=0.95$, $v_{\rm gw}/c=0.98$, and $v_{\rm gw}/c=0.95$, respectively.
-It is interesting to note that, as the group velocity decreases the power spectrum at $\ell>2$ decreases so that even though the best-measured multipole is $\ell=2$, our strongest constraint on $v_{\rm gw}$ comes from the limits to the hexadecapole.
+From Eq.~\eqref{eq:LegendreCoefficientGeneral}, we find $c_{\ell+1} / c_{\ell}$ as a function of $v_{\rm gw}$, where our use of ratios is to ensure scaling of the autocorrelation cancels.
+The 95\% lower limit of the 1D posterior distributions of $c_3/c_2$, $c_4/c_3$, and $c_5/c_4$ from our harmonic analysis provides corresponding 95\% lower limits on the GW group velocity of $v_{\rm gw}/c=0.95$, $v_{\rm gw}/c=0.98$, and $v_{\rm gw}/c=0.96$, respectively.
+It is interesting to note that, as the group velocity decreases the power spectrum at $\ell>2$ decreases so that even though the best-measured multipoles are the quadrupole and octupole, our strongest constraint on $v_{\rm gw}$ comes from the ratio of the hexadecapole to the octupole.
 Note that even though ground-based measurements of GW place tight constraints on the speed of propagation of GWs~\cite{LIGOScientific:2016aoc,LIGOScientific:2017zic}, this speed may be different in the frequency range accessible to PTAs~\cite{deRham:2018red}.